vagner-vengue/shakeit-next/README.md

 # Start the application
 $ yarn start

-# The applicaton will run on: http://localhost:3000
+# The applicaton will run at: http://localhost:3000
 ```